What is cytosponge (or capsule sponge)?

-Cytosponge is one of the names of a device comprising a capsule attached to a thread.
-After being swallowed, the capsule dissolves inside the stomach; the sponge within it expands and the device is gently pulled back up the oesophagus (food pipe) collecting cells along the way.
+Cytosponge is one of the names used for a device comprising a sponge within a capsule that is attached to a thread.
+After being swallowed, the capsule passes down the oesophagus and dissolves inside the stomach; the sponge within it expands and the device is gently pulled back up the oesophagus collecting cells along the way.
+The sponge and cells collected are sent for analysis to check for Barrett’s oesophagus, a condition that sometimes develops prior to oesophageal cancer.

 The technology allows possible cancers to be detected at an earlier stage than usual, as symptoms often don't show until later when the cancer is more advanced.
+It also means fewer people have to undergo a more invasive endoscopy test.

 In the East of England, tests were piloted in some hospital trusts across the region as part of Project DELTA, aiming to improve diagnosis of oesophageal cancer, using algorithms to identify those at most risk and offering them the sponge on a thread test.